-If your school is a member of ISBA (the Independent Schools Bursars Association) your Bursar will yesterday have received brand new guidance from ISBA with input from Farrer & Co (their legal advisors) which recommends schools taking a very strong stand on WhatsApp, and specifically looking at Classlist as a moderated, inclusive alternative which also provides great benefits for parent associations.
+If your school is a member of ISBA (the Independent Schools Bursars Association) your Bursar will yesterday have received brand new guidance from ISBA with input from Farrer & Co (their legal advisors) which recommends schools taking a stand on WhatsApp, and Classlist is cited as a moderated, inclusive alternative - which also provides great benefits for parent associations.

 This advice applies equally to state schools.
 We expect School Business Managers will adopt a similar attitude towards WhatsApp in their school community.

 Here is a practical guide on how to move from WhatsApp to a professional platform such as Classlist.

 Moving Your WhatsApp Groups

 Hundreds of schools have taken back control and moved their parents from WhatsApp groups to a Classlist - a professional solution and platform especially for school communities.